manuGil/online-core/docs/source/resampling.rst

 Optimal Resampling: with Aggregation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Resampling to a such relatively large pixel size means that the **radiation** values in the orginal image must be integrated [IS integrated THE RIGHT WORD HERE?] from a much larger surface area then the original pixel size (200 m * 200 m instead of 30 m * 30 m).

-[ASK ANDRE]
+[Keep as if, improve if it can be done]

 Therefore, in such case, we first have to apply an *aggregation* (i.e. a convolution filter) an do the resampling only after that.